 Underlayment is a vital addition to your laminate floor installation and serves many functions.
-Underlayment adds a level of comfort to laminate floors, provides soundproofing qualities, helps to protect the flooring from moisture, and helps to even out minor imperfections of the subfloor to ensure that your laminate flooring is installed on a perfectly level surface.
+It adds a level of comfort to laminate floors, provides soundproofing qualities, and protects the flooring from moisture.
+It also ensures that the installation surface is perfectly level.

-Here are some of the major types of underlayment you can expect to find most commonly associated with laminate and other types of wood flooring.
+Here are some of the main types of underlayment that are most commonly used with laminate and other types of wood flooring.
 Each has different characteristics and will add a specific benefit to your flooring project.

 Laminate Underlayment Options